 2. APPLICATION OF TERMS

-2.2 The Order Form, Proposal, or the Customer’s acceptance of a quotation for Services by IPS, constitutes an offer by the Customer to purchase Goods and/or Services on these Terms and the terms of the Product Schedules.
+2.2 The Customer’s acceptance of the Order Form constitutes confirmation by the Customer that it is a business customer and an offer by the Customer to purchase Goods and/or Services.
 No offer placed by the Customer shall be accepted by IPS other than:

 2.2.1 by an Order Form being countersigned by IPS;

-2.2.4 (if earlier) by IPS starting to provide the Services or supply the Goods, when a contract for the supply and purchase of the Goods and/or Services on these Terms and the terms of the Product Schedules will be established.
+2.2.3 by IPS starting to provide the Services or supply the Goods, whichever is earlier and upon which a binding contract for the supply and purchase of the Goods and/or Services on these Terms and the terms of the Order Form (including any relevant Product Schedules and Third Party Terms) will be established (a “Contract”).

-2.3 It is your responsibility to evaluate the Goods and/or Services being purchased, including any specific functionality requirement, prior to submitting a signed Order Form or Proposal to IPS.
-Upon our acceptance of an Order Form and/or Proposal you will be bound to purchase the Goods and/or Services referred to.
+2.3 It is your responsibility to evaluate the Goods and/or Services set out in any Order Form, including any specific functionality requirement, prior to submitting a signed Order Form to IPS.
+Upon a Contract coming into existence in accordance with clause 2.2 (above) you will be legally bound to purchase the Goods and/or Services referred to in the Contract.

-2.5 Quotations, Proposals and Order Form are given by IPS on the basis that no Contract shall come into existence except in accordance with clause 2.2.
-Any such documents are valid for a period of 30 days from their date, provided that the IPS has not previously withdrawn it.
+2.5 Order Forms are given by IPS on the basis that no Contract shall come into existence except in accordance with clause 2.2.

 2.6 The Contract constitutes the entire agreement between the parties in relation to its subject matter.
-The Customer acknowledges that it has not relied on any warranty, statement, promise or representation made or given by or on behalf of the Supplier which is not set out in the Contract.
+The Customer acknowledges that it has not relied on any warranty, statement, promise or representation made or given by or on behalf of IPS which is not expressly set out in the Contract.